redema/silverstripe-news/README.md

  * Write `Usage Overview`.
  * Implement tags and categories?
  * Decide if `NewsWeight*` really makes sense.
- * Make it possible to have a `NewsHolder` which is a child of another `NewsHolder` redirect requests to view it to the topmost `NewsHolder`.
+ * Make it possible to have a `NewsHolder`, which is a child of another `NewsHolder`, redirect requests to view it to the topmost `NewsHolder`.